threatexpress/threatexpress/docs/blogs/2019/c2-agent-comparison.md

 * Limited capability for mem resident (recompile is buggy)
 * No native AV obfuscation
 * Significant dll mods to avoid AV
-* Docs state collaborative, but it’s not (second connection more often than not caused crash in testing)

 ### **Pinjectra**